nayan32biswas/blog-with-FastApi-and-MongoDB-ODM/docs/run-with-k8s.md

 Make sure the `minikube` is installed locally.
 And start the minikube service with the command `minikube start`.

+## Install and configure the necessary tools

+- `minikube start`
+- `minikube addons enable ingress` Enable the ingress
+  - `kubectl get pods -n ingress-nginx` Verify the **ingress-nginx-controller** is running.
+- `minikube ip` Get the minikube ip address to access the server.
+- `sudo vi /etc/hosts` Update the host file with `<minikube-ip> local.blog-app.com`.
+  - It will be accessible within the local device, not from the internet.

 ## Basic commands to run the app

 - Navigate to the project in the terminal.